pauldotyu/moaw/workshops/pre03-aks/workshop.md

 </details>

 In order to use the Secret Store CSI driver, we need to create a SecretProviderClass.
 This is a Kubernetes object that tells the Secret Store CSI driver which secrets to mount and where to mount them.
-The authentication to the Azure Key Vault will be done using workload identity.
+The authentication to the Azure Key Vault will be done using [workload identity](https://learn.microsoft.com/azure/aks/csi-secrets-store-identity-access#access-with-an-azure-ad-workload-identity-preview).
 This means that the pod will use the managed identity of the AKS cluster to authenticate to the Azure Key Vault.

-To do this, we need to create a **ServiceAccount** which uses the managed identity of the AKS cluster and used within the pod.
+To do this, we need to create a [ServiceAccount](https://kubernetes.io/docs/concepts/security/service-accounts/) which will use the managed identity of the AKS cluster and attached to the pod.
+This way, if your app running in the pod, needs to access resources in Azure, it can do so using the managed identity.

 <div class="task" data-title="Task">